rowcased/rowcased.github.io/codewars.md

 #### My involvement

-First I only <a href="https://rowcased.github.io/codewars.html#solver">solved</a> kata in Python to learn coding basics.
-C came next and I began <a href="https://rowcased.github.io/codewars.html#translator">translating</a> kata to that language.
-As my proficiency grew I added a multitude of languages.
-Eventually I started <a href="https://rowcased.github.io/codewars.html#creator">creating</a> original kata.
-With additional honor and rank advancement, I evolved from user to contributor into an ad hoc site <a href="https://rowcased.github.io/codewars.html#moderator">moderator</a>.
+First I only <a href="https://rowcased.github.io/codewars.html#solver">solved</a> kata in Python to learn coding.
+C was next and I began <a href="https://rowcased.github.io/codewars.html#translator">translating</a> kata to that language.
+As my proficiency grew I added many new languages and started <a href="https://rowcased.github.io/codewars.html#creator">creating</a> original kata.
+As my rank advanced, I evolved from user to contributor into an ad hoc site <a href="https://rowcased.github.io/codewars.html#moderator">moderator</a>.

 <h3 id="solver"><br>1.
 Problem Solver</h3>